-This week, some famous World War II (WWII) planes have touched down in the Cedar Valley of Iowa at Livingston Aviation, part of Waterloo Regional Airport.
+In July of 2019, some famous World War II (WWII) planes touched down in the Cedar Valley of Iowa at Livingston Aviation, part of Waterloo Regional Airport.
 The planes include one of only a few B-17 Flying Fortresses, a B-27 Liberator, B-25 Mitchell bomber, P-51 Mustang, and P-40 Warhawk.

 The Wings of Freedom Tour is a national experience to let civilians tour and fly in these rare planes.
 This year’s stop in Waterloo, Iowa was the only stop in our state and the community is excited about it.

 “The planes and their history hold great significance for Ava Sinnwell, 10, who saw the planes land in Waterloo with her grandmother.
 She said her grandfather flew a B-17 during WWII.” as shared in a WCF Courier article.